How to Tell the Difference Between Fake Online Casinos: A Security Guide

 The mail is silent;

-There is no public contact.
+No public contact.

-How to check casinos for honesty: step by step
+How to check a casino for honesty: step by step

-1. License Review
+1. License verification

 Follow the link and make sure that the casino is in the official register